Muswell Hill: Roads

-Campaigns

-The Muswell Hill Metro Group campaigns to reinstate a historic railway line which ran between Alexandra Palace and Finsbury Park, via Muswell Hill.
-The group says that the line would relieve congestion on local roads and that an electric railway would improve local air quality.

 The Haringey Cycling Campaign is a local cycling lobby group.

 Demography

-The 2011 census showed that the N10 postal area (including parts of Friern Barnet) had a population of 27,992 in the 2011 census.
+The N10 postal area, which includes parts of Friern Barnet, had a population of 27,992 in the 2011 census.

-The same census showed that in the much smaller Muswell Hill electoral ward of the London Borough of Haringey, 84% of the population was white (65% British, 16% Other, 3% Irish).
-40% were irreligious and Christian each, while the Jewish population stood at 5.3%.
+The same census showed that, in the much smaller Muswell Hill electoral ward of the London Borough of Haringey, 84% of the population was White (65% British, 16% Other, 3% Irish).
+Both Christian and irreligious were both 40%, while the Jewish population stood at 5.3%.